Mustafa Ali: Championship pursuits (2018–2019)

 At the Money in the Bank on May 19, Ali competed in the ladder match, which he failed to win, after a returning Brock Lesnar won the match.
 According to Ali, he was originally booked to win the match, but before making his entrance to the ring, was instructed by Vince McMahon to not obtain the briefcase.
-This decision caused a lot of controversy amongst fans, but Ali admitted to have not been bothered by it.
+This decision caused a lot of controversy among fans, but Ali admitted to have not been bothered by it.
 The following month, Ali would compete in the 51-man battle royal at Super ShowDown, but would fail to win.
 At Smackville, Ali failed to capture the Intercontinental Championship, from Shinsuke Nakamura.
 In August, Ali competed in the King of the Ring tournament, where he defeated Buddy Murphy in the first round, but lost to Elias in the quarterfinals.
 At the Hell in a Cell event, Ali lost to Randy Orton.
 At the Crown Jewel event, Ali competed in a ten-man tag team match as a part of Team Hogan, coming out victorious against Team Flair.
 On November 13, his name was reverted to "Mustafa Ali".
 At Survivor Series, Ali competed as a member of Team SmackDown, and was eliminated by Seth Rollins, however, his team won the match.
 Following this, Ali would be taken off television, wrestling primarily on dark matches and live events.